On the noncommutative Poisson geometry of certain wild character varieties: Towards the Conjecture: the monochromatic interval and triangle

 \begin{cor} Using the notation introduced in \ref{sec:fission-algebras}, the following holds: \begin{enumerate} \item[\textup{(i)}] The fission algebra $\mathcal{F}^q(\Delta)$ admits an $H_0$-Poisson structure (in the sense of Definition~\ref{def:H0-Poisson-str}). \item[\textup{(ii)}] The $H_0$-Poisson structure on $\mathcal{F}^q(\Delta)$ induces a Poisson structure on $\Big(\mathcal{F}^q(\Delta)\Big)^{\GL_{d}}_d$, the coordinate ring of the colored multiplicative quiver variety attached to $\Delta$. \end{enumerate} \end{cor}

 \begin{cor} The Hamiltonian double quasi-Poisson algebra $\big(\mathcal{B}(\Delta),\lr{-,-},\Phi\big)$ induces a Hamiltonian quasi-Poisson $\GL_d$-structure on $\Rep(\Bc(\Delta), d)$. \end{cor}

-Note that Boalch \cite[Corollary 5.7]{B15} proves in particular that $\Rep(\Bc(\Delta), d)$ carries a quasi-Hamiltonian $\GL_{d}$-structure (our $\Rep(\Bc(\Delta), d)$ corresponds to his ``space of invertible representations'') in the sense of \cite[Definition 2.2]{AMM98}, that is, a triple made of a $\GL_{d}$-variety, an invariant 2-form, and a $\GL_{d}$-valued moment map.
+Note that Boalch \cite[Corollary 5.7]{B15} proves in particular that $\Rep(\Bc(\Delta), d)$ carries a quasi-Hamiltonian $\GL_{d}$-structure (our $\Rep(\Bc(\Delta), d)$ corresponds to his ``space of invertible representations'') in the sense of \cite[Definition 2.2]{AMM98} (after complexification), that is, a triple consisting of a $\GL_{d}$-variety, an invariant 2-form, and a $\GL_{d}$-valued moment map.
 Hence, as emphasized in the introduction, we expect that the double Poisson bracket $\lr{-,-}$ on $\mathcal{B}(\Delta)$ obtained in Theorem \ref{thm:triangle} to be nondegenerate (see \cite[Theorem 7.1]{VdB2}), thus giving rise to a quasi-bisymplectic algebra \cite[\S6]{VdB2} that induces the quasi-Hamiltonian $\GL_{d}$-structure of \cite[Corollary 5.7]{B15}, via \cite[Proposition 6.1]{VdB2}.
-Indeed, we expect that Conjecture \ref{Conj:Main} can be updated by stating that for each colored quiver $\Upsilon$, the Boalch algebra $\Bc(\Upsilon)$ carries a quasi-bisymplectic structure.
+Indeed, we expect that Conjecture \ref{Conj:Main} can be updated by stating that for each colored quiver $\Upsilon$, the Boalch algebra $\Bc(\Upsilon)$ carries a quasi-bisymplectic structure (cf. also Remark~4.4 in \cite{Bo14}).
 We will explore this line of research in a separate work.

-Finally, note that Theorem \ref{thm:triangle} together with \cite[Theorem 5.1]{FH20} give a pre-Calabi-Yau algebra structure on the Boalch algebra $\mathcal{B}(\Delta)$, which we expect to be nondegenerate, giving rise to a (right) Calabi-Yau structure.
+Further, another consequence of Theorem \ref{thm:triangle} involves pre-Calabi--Yau algebras.
+A pre-Calabi--Yau structure on a graded vector space is a solution of a certain Maurer--Cartan equation formulated in terms of the so-called (generalized) necklace bracket (see \cite{KTV}).
+Geometrically, a pre-Calabi-Yau structure can be seen as a noncommutative shifted Poisson structure, since Yeung \cite{Ye} proved that they induce shifted Poisson structures on the derived moduli stack of representations in analogy with the Kontsevich--Rosenberg principle.
+Furthermore, Theorem 5.1 of \cite{FH20} states that double quasi-Poisson algebras induce pre-Calabi--Yau algebra structures.
+Hence, this result, combined with Theorem \ref{thm:triangle}, gives a pre-Calabi-Yau algebra structure on the Boalch algebra $\mathcal{B}(\Delta)$, which we expect to be nondegenerate, giving rise to a (right) Calabi-Yau structure.
 It would be interesting to show how this structure descends to the fission algebra $\mathcal{F}^q(\Delta)$.
 In this direction, let us note that some recent works have investigated (left) Calabi-Yau structures \cite{BCS21} and the 2-Calabi-Yau property \cite{KS} for multiplicative preprojective algebras and their differential graded versions.
 Since by Lemma \ref{L:AlgIso}, they are particular examples of fission algebras, it seems natural to search for analogous results in the case of colored quivers, with $\mathcal{F}^q(\Delta)$ the first new case to investigate.